Launching a Phase 3 Pivotal Trial in a Pandemic with the Medidata Clinical Cloud

 Remote Site Visits and Targeted Monitoring

 The original Phase 3 trial plan called for monitoring visits every 4-6 weeks and 100% source data verification (SDV).
-To adapt to pandemic restrictions, BioTissue shifted to remote monitoring and targeted SDV, focusing on review of critical issues that could affect participant safety and the credibility of results.
+To adapt to pandemic restrictions, BioTissue shifted to remote monitoring and targeted SDV, focusing on review of critical issues that could affect patient safety and the credibility of results.

 With one URL and one login, monitors working from home could access all Medidata applications, conveniently uploading and downloading documents via a web browser.
 “We’ve found that remote monitoring with Rave TSDV makes us more efficient because we don’t have to wait weeks for the next site visit to collect documents or conduct SDV,” Lee says.